-- have a scorecard to assess the implementation level of the ETHNA System (build up by the link among Foundation and Column Blocks); and - > clarify the level of commitment to the system.
+- have a scorecard to assess the implementation level of the ETHNA System (build up by the link among Foundation and Column Blocks); and - clarify the level of commitment to the system.

-The Levels of Institutional Commitment (hereinafter The Levels of Commitment):
+The Levels of Institutional Commitment (hereinafter The Levels of Commitment): Level 1: The RRI Office(r) will be in charge of:

-Level 1:

 The organisation appoints an RRI Office(r) and supports its activity.
-(Foundation Block)

-The RRI Office(r) will be in charge of:

-- disseminating the ETHNA System concepts, - promoting awareness of principles and values, - establishing activities and performance indicators for the three-year Action Plan for continuous improvement, and - monitoring the progress of the ETHNA System in the organisation through progress indicators.
+(Foundation Block) disseminating the ETHNA System concepts, promoting awareness of principles and values, establishing activities and performance indicators for the three-year Action Plan for continuous improvement, and monitoring the progress of the ETHNA System in the organisation through progress indicators.
+Level 2: The organisation implements some of the Column Blocks.
+(Column Block) The organisation should incorporate in the action plan and target results on at least one of the four major RRI keys: research integrity, gender perspective, open access, and public engagement.
+Laval 2: The organisation has designated the PPI Office(r) and

-Level 2:

-The organisation implements some of the Column Blocks.

-The organisation should implement at least one of the four majo RRI keys: research integrity, gender perspective, open access, and public engagement.